tylerharter/cs301-projects/spring19/p10/stage1.md

  [replace](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.str.replace.html)
  Pandas functions.

-## Q10: what is the largest land-locked country in Europe?
+#### Question 10: what is the largest land-locked country in Europe?

 A "land-locked" country is one that has zero coastline.
 Largest is in terms of **area**.

-## Q11: what is the largest land-locked country in Africa?
+#### Question 11: what is the largest land-locked country in Africa?

-Same as Q8.

-## Q12: what is the largest land-locked country in South America?
+#### Question 12: what is the largest land-locked country in South America?

-Same as Q8.

-## Q13: what is the distance between Camp Randall Stadium and the Wisconsin State Capital?
+#### Question 13: what is the distance between Camp Randall Stadium and the Wisconsin State Capital?

 This isn't related to countries, but it's a good warmup for the next problems.
 Your answer should be about 1.433899492072933 miles.